-TOM MURPHY, now in his 24th year with the New York Jets, begins his 11th as the vice president, information technology.
+TOM MURPHY, now in his 25th season with the New York Jets, begins his 12th as vice president, information technology.

 Murphy is responsible for the design, development and implementation of all organizational information systems, software applications, IT support and infrastructure systems.
 In addition to his responsibilities with the Jets, Murphy oversees all technology at The Johnson Company.